 DesRoches was born in Port-au-Prince, Haiti, and grew up in Queens, New York.
 He earned his Bachelor of Science in Mechanical Engineering, a Master of Science in Civil Engineering and a Doctorate in Structural Engineering at the University of California, Berkeley.

 DesRoches is married to Paula DesRoches, a highly accomplished healthcare professional, nurse practitioner and administrator recognized for her leadership in occupational health.
-The couple has three children, Andrew, Jacob and Shelby, who is a student at Rice.
+The couple has three children, Andrew, Jacob and Shelby, who graduated from Rice.

 Paula Gilmer DesRoches — the wife of Rice University President Reginald DesRoches, and Rice University associate — is a highly accomplished healthcare professional, nurse practitioner and administrator recognized for her leadership in occupational health.